ros-drivers/openni2_camera/README.md

 ## Migration from ROS1

- * The GetService message has moved to a new openni2_camera_msgs package.
  * The rgb/image topic has been renamed to rgb/image_raw for consistency.
  * The nodelet has been refactored into an rclcpp component called "openni2_wrapper::OpenNI2Driver".
 See the launch folder for an example